-World of Hyatt set the award travel world ablaze a couple of months back, announcing sweeping changes to its redemption structure – raising rates by as much as 67% in the process.
+Ever since World of Hyatt announced sweeping changes to its redemption structure were coming in May – raising rates by as much as 67% in the process – we've been warning travelers that now is the time to lock in reservations.

-But now, we've got the full detailsOn Wednesday, May 20, 2026, 136 hotels will be changing award categories, and Hyatt's new five-tier award chart will go into effect (more on that in a bit).
+Well, the day is nearly here … so consider this your final warning: Starting tomorrow (May 20), 136 hotels will be changing award categories, and Hyatt's new five-tier award chart goes into effect (more on that in a bit).

 In total, 112 hotels will shift to a higher award category – costing you more points and, in some cases, making free night awards useless – while 24 properties will shift to a lower award category, becoming cheaper to book.